 Multiple Income Streams Don’t Create Security — Structure Does

-Multiple income streams work only when they reduce fragility instead of adding complexity.
-Otherwise, they quietly increase burnout, decision fatigue, and instability — the opposite of what they promise.
+Ultimately, multiple income streams only work when they reduce fragility rather than add complexity.
+Otherwise, they quietly increase burnout, decision fatigue, and instability — the exact opposite of what they promise.

 It’s Not About Hustle — It’s About Risk Distribution